blessinvarkey/musings/posts/Scrum/15-06-2021-scrum-1-squirrel-burgers.md

 ## Delivering Squirrel Burgers | SCRUM

 Bob is a student who has been interning at Burger Kitchen for over a year.
 One night, his manager has to leave early so they ask Bob to close the kitchen by 11 pm.
 A customer walks in at 10:45 pm and requests a Double Chicken Burger with extra cheese, onions, and a large order of fries.
 Bob does the math and says that the meal would cost $ 6.50.
-The customer takes out $1.7 and says he needs the Double Chicken Burger at any cost.
+The customer takes out $1.7 and says he is really hungry and needs the Double Chicken Burger at any cost.

 What should Bob do in this situation?
 Pay the rest from his pocket?